UCSCLibrary/AdminImages/README.md

 This plugin also builds in a shortcode to be used inside pages and a view helper which can be used inside themes.

-When manually entering HTML into the omeka browser interface, one can add a shortcode of the form `[admin_image id=999,size=fullsize]` to embed an Admin Image in a page.
+When manually entering HTML into the Omeka browser interface, one can add a shortcode like `[admin_image id=999,size=fullsize]` to embed an Admin Image in a page.
 When creating a custom view for a theme, one can embed an Admin Image using the code `<?php echo $this->adminImageTag($image_id,'fullsize');?>`.
-The ID of each admin image must be inserted in the code above, as visible in the main browse plugin page.
+The ID of each Admin Image must be inserted in the code above, as visible in the plugin's main browse page.

 ## Feedback
 If you use this plugin, please take a moment to submit feedback about your experience, so we can keep making Omeka better: [User Survey](https://docs.google.com/forms/d/1sOFIOM7SqT9PjKiY0m-xbo3Gxm_Fzr6eg_fduGMEfzE/viewform?usp=send_form "User Survey")